Skip links

 New tick species discovered in Sweden thanks to the Report Tick program

 During last year’s Report Tick campaign, a dozen ticks that are not typically found in Sweden were reported.
-These have been analyzed, and the Swedish Veterinary Medicine Agency (SVA) has confirmed the discovery of a new tick species, Dermacentor marginatus, for the first time in Sweden.
+These have been analyzed, and the Swedish Veterinary Agency (SVA) has confirmed the discovery of a new tick species, Dermacentor marginatus, for the first time in Sweden.

 “This discovery demonstrates that our surveillance system can function as an early warning for new tick species.
 It is crucial to promptly identify exotic tick species like Dermacentor marginatus, which can carry viruses, bacteria, and parasites that are not currently present in the country.
 This surveillance helps us be better prepared in case animals or humans become infected,” says Anna Omazic, researcher at SVA.